 Statutes of Limitations for Criminal Offenses in Florida

-Per Florida Statute § 775.15, the expiration on an arrest warrant depends on the category of the offense:
+Per Florida Statute § 775.15, the statute of limitations depends on the category of the offense:

 - Capital felonies, life felonies, and felonies that result in death: No time limit.
 The state can commence prosecution at any time.

 - Second- and third-degree felonies: Three years